 The Frankston Blues take great pride in the development of Frankston youngsters, with a commitment to man to man defence being taught at the junior levels, and “motion” offence principles also a vital aspect of the curriculum.

 In 1992 the 4 court extension to our stadium was completed and opened on October 17.
 This extension gave the FDBA 6 courts, social room and amenities to rival any in Australia.
 Frankston hosted the Under 14 Boys Australian Championships in 1996 and hosted the National Junior Classic for under 12s and 14’s in the early 2000’s.

 In 2003 the FDBA contributed to the building and gained joint use of a brand new 3 court stadium at Elisabeth Murdoch College in Langwarrin, allowing for growth of our Association in this important population growth corridor of Melbourne.

-The FDBA has grown from these early beginnings to be one of the biggest basketball associations in Australia, with over 700 teams competing on a weekly basis.
-Over 50 sponsors subsidise the cost of running the association and it’s various services to the community of Frankston.
-It is an Association of which we are extremely proud and whose members are extremely grateful to all those who have contributed to it’s existence over the years.
+The FDBA has grown from these early beginnings to be one of the biggest basketball associations in Australia, with over 850 teams competing on a weekly basis.
+It is an Association of which we are extremely proud and whose members are extremely grateful to all those who have contributed to its existence over the years.